 4. Show quickly that you are aware of the topic.
 This might already cool down tempers.

-5. But don’t provide the firestorm drivers with a stage and a big drama.
+5. But don’t provide the firestorm drivers with a stage for big drama.
 If you have the feeling that the firestormers’ accusations aren’t substantial, that there is no obvious misconduct and that it is just a matter of different points of view, trust the self-regulation mechanisms within the community.
-A single post, saying you are aware of the issue and you are looking into it might be enough.
+A single post, saying you are aware of the issue and you are looking into it, might be enough.

 6. If there is an obvious misconduct on your behalf, communicate what you are doing to fix it.

 7. In short: Don’t fuel the fire yourself.
 That includes never to fall back to censorship.
-Censored content in the web is like water, it will always find its way.
+Censored content is like water, it will always find its way into the public.

-8. Do react via social media only as long as the topic hasn’t spilt over to classic media.
+8. React only via social media as long as the topic hasn’t spilt over to traditional media.

-9. Once the firestorm made its way in the classic media, carefully analyze if the reports cover the firestorm as such only or if they are focusing on the discussed issue.
+9. Once the firestorm made its way in the traditional media, carefully analyze if the reports only cover the firestorm as such or if they are really focusing on the discussed issue.

-10. Be aware that some institutions know about the fascination classic media have for social media mechanics.
-They might deliberately set off a firestorm to bring the issue in papers and on TV.
+10. Be aware that some organizations very well know about the fascination traditional media still have for the mechanics of social media.
+These organizations might deliberately set off a firestorm to bring the issue in the papers and on TV.

 11. If you realize that you are facing a well-planned campaign, Macromedia’s study shows that the best way to react is to get in contact with the campaigners as soon as possible.
 They have an agenda and it might be helpful to find out what it is.